yext/search-core/docs/answers-core.simplefilter.fieldid.md

 ## SimpleFilter.fieldId property

-The fieldId to apply the filter against
+The fieldId to apply the filter against.

 <b>Signature:</b>